 Vulnonym: Stop the Naming Madness!

 All of these are vulnerabilities that were named by humans, sometimes for maximum impact factor or marketing.
-Consequently, not every named vulnerability is a severe vulnerability despite what some researchers want you to think.
+Consequently, not every named vulnerability is a severe vulnerability despite what some researchers wanting you to think!
 Sensational names are often the tool of the discoverers to create more visibility for their work.
-This is an area of concern for the CERT/CC as we attempt to reduce any fear, uncertainty, and doubt for vendors, researchers, and the general public.
+This is a current challenge problem for the CERT/CC.
+We hope to reduce any fear, uncertainty, and doubt for vendors, researchers, and the general public.

 When tackling this problem, we considered several lists of words to ensure no sensational, scary, or offensive names were included.
 We created the list of both adjective and nouns using the combined resources of the wikitionary and categories of words such as animals, plants, objects in space, and more.
 Next, we created the method by which we map the CVE-IDs to the pair of adjective names.
 After much consideration, we used the Cantor Depairing Function, which is a bijection between the natural numbers and a pair of natural numbers.
 This means that each natural number can be mapped to two natural numbers uniquely.

 CERT/CC is happy to announce the creation of a new twitter account, Vulnonym, that will publish the neutral names associated with CVE IDs as they are issued.
 Follow the account to see the new names. (https://twitter.com/vulnonym/)

 Get updates on our latest work.

 Sign up to have the latest post sent to your inbox weekly.